natdudley/railsgirlsblog/_posts/2014-08-11-rails-girls-nitrous.markdown

 ###Would we do it again?

 Absolutely.
-The extra time to learn and the more user-friendly introduction was invaluable.
+The extra time to learn and the more user-friendly introduction were invaluable.
 We'd probably ask students to set up both their Nitrous.io account and their GitHub account before the workshop, so the issue with linking the two was avoided.

 The caching issue was the only real drawback.
 If not fixed, we'd simply update the instructions to explain how to clear cache.